All Products

 }

 2. In Resource Directory, select an appropriate node and attach the policy.
-The policy then blocks the specified operations for all accounts in the directory.
+The policy blocks the specified operations for all accounts in the directory.

-• For non-enterprise users:
+• Non-enterprise users:

-Fix: Disable root account logon
+Fix: disable root account logon

 #!/bin/bash